ncatlab/nlab-content/pages/8/8/4/7/17488/content.md

   \pi_{q+k+1}(X_{k+1})
 $$

-and equivalently are given in terms of the adjunct structure maps of def. \ref{SequentialSpectrumViaAdjunctStructureMaps} by
+and equivalently are given in terms of the adjunct structure maps (eq:AdjunctStructureMaps) of def. \ref{SequentialSpectrumViaAdjunctStructureMaps} by

 $$
   \pi_{q+k}(X_k)